auth0/lock/README.md

 - **languageBaseUrl {String}**: Overrides the language source URL for Auth0's provided translations.
 By default it uses to Auth0's CDN URL `https://cdn.auth0.com`.
 - **hashCleanup {Boolean}**: When enabled, it will remove the hash part of the callback URL after the user authentication.
 Defaults to `true`.
 - **connectionResolver {Function}**: When in use, provides an extensibility point to make it possible to choose which connection to use based on the username information.
 Has `username`, `context`, and `callback` as parameters.
 The callback expects an object like: `{type: 'database', name: 'connection name'}`. **This only works for database connections.** Keep in mind that this resolver will run in the form's `onSubmit` event, so keep it simple and fast. **This is a beta feature.
 If you find a bug, please open a GitHub [issue](https://github.com/auth0/lock/issues/new).**
+- **legacySameSiteCookie**: If `false`, no compatibility cookies will be created for those browsers that do not understand the `SameSite` attribute.
+Defaults to `true`

 ```js
 var options = {